 Placement in Your FYP Course

 You will be placed in your FYP course based on the FYP College Preference form, the Housing Assignment Profile, and the Your Academic Interests form.
-Read carefully all of the FYP Course Descriptions, which describe the FYP courses being offered this fall, then complete the FYP College Preference form that asks you to indicate at least six FYP course choices or a theme that you are most interested in.
-You will be placed into one of your choices.
-Be sure to complete this form carefully--looking at the full descriptions not just the course titles--and submit all of the forms no later than the deadline.
+Read carefully all of the FYP Course Descriptions, which describe the FYP courses being offered this fall, then complete the FYP College Preference form that asks you to indicate at least eight FYP course choices or a theme that you are most interested in.
+We will try to place you into one of your choices.
+Be sure to complete this form carefully--looking at the full descriptions not just the course titles--and submit all of the forms by no later than the deadline.
 You will be notified of your FYP placement via your SLU email no later than mid-July, if the three forms for FYP placement and housing have been completed by the deadline.
-NOTE: For fall 2017, one FYP course "An Outdoor State of Mind" requires you to participate in a pre-trip, which costs an additional $375.
-If you are seriously interested in this FYP course, please complete the North Country Pre-Trip form and choose "An Outdoor State of Mind" as one of your six choices on the FYP College Preference form.
+NOTE: For fall 2018, one FYP course "An Outdoor State of Mind" requires you to participate in a pre-trip, which costs an additional $375.
+If you are seriously interested in this FYP course, please complete the North Country Pre-Trip form and choose "An Outdoor State of Mind" as one of your FYP choices on the FYP College Preference form.
 For more information on the FYP course placement process, go to Fall Course Registration Information and also view Steps 2 and 3.

 FYP Residential Colleges